pymupdf/PyMuPDF/docs/pixmap.rst

          img = QtGui.QImage(pix.samples, pix.width, pix.height, format) # (1)
          img = QtGui.QImage(pix.samples_ptr, pix.width, pix.height, format) # (2)

-      Both of the above lead to the same Qt image, but (2) can be **many hundred times faster**, because the pixel area is not copied.
+      Both of the above lead to the same Qt image, but (2) can be **many hundred times faster**, because it avoids an additional copy of the pixel area.

       :type: int